 Palliative care is not always end-of-life care.
-Patients may continue curative or life prolonging treatments and move in and out of care as needed.
+Patients may continue curative or life-prolonging treatments and move in and out of care as needed.

-Medical care is complex.
-Primary care doctors or specialists can’t do everything.
-Palliative care targets physical, emotional, spiritual and practical needs that may need extra attention.
+Medical care is complex; primary care doctors or specialists can’t do everything.
+Palliative care targets physical, emotional, spiritual, and practical needs that may need extra attention.
 The goals include:

 - Practical and emotional support for families

-the palliative care consultation.
+Medicare, Medicaid, and most private insurance plans cover all or part of the palliative care consultation.
 If you have questions about coverage, call your insurance company or a local Compassus location.

-Palliative care is for people at any stage in their illness.
+Palliative care is for people at any stage of their illness.
 The illness does not have to be life-threatening.
 Because of Medicare requirements, hospice is typically for patients with a life expectancy of six months or less.

-Care is provided by doctors, nurses, social workers, chaplains and others who coordinate with a patient’s medical team to ensure current needs are met and goals are set for care in the future.
+Care is provided by doctors, nurses, social workers, chaplains, and others who coordinate with a patient’s medical team to ensure current needs are met, and goals are set for care in the future.